-AUM 162: Electrical and Electronic Systems
+AUM 162 : Electrical and Electronic Systems

 This is an intermediate course in automotive electrical and electronic systems.
 Emphasis is placed on troubleshooting and repair of battery, starting, charging, and lighting systems, subsystems, and components.
+CORE

-CORE hours: 3 Lab Hours: 5 Theory Hours: 1 Prerequisites: AUM 112
+Program Automotive Service Technology Hours 3 Lab Hours 5 Theory Hours 1 Prerequisites AUM 112